Jonagotz/Jonagotz/README.md

 ### Hey, what's up?
 I am Jonathan Gotz

 - 🔭 I am currently studying Computer Science at UFFS and hopefully will become a full-stack developer
-- 🌱 Currently learning C and Ruby and pretending to study HTML, CSS and Javascript for future projects
+- 🌱 Currently learning Java, C and Ruby and pretending to study HTML, CSS and Javascript for future projects

 ##
 <div align="center">